HTY2003/EVN-arduino-old/docs/getting-started.rst

 Here's the list of items you need to get EVN Alpha up and running:

-* 1 EVN Alpha Board, fully assembled with headers, ports and a battery holder
+* 1 fully soldered EVN Alpha board
 * 2 18650 Cells
 * 1 USB 2.0-capable Type C cable for program upload